New import charges on all shipments

-Non-European webshops can register with the EU to pay the VAT and import charges in advance.
-Whenever possible buy in these registered webshops.
-This not only facilitates the process, you also pay less.
+Non-European webshops can register with the EU to settle VAT and import charges in advance.
+Make as many of your purchases as possible from these registered webshops.
+That way, not only is the process smoother but you also pay less.

 Suppose you purchased a new smartphone case